whispir/openapi/docs/Getting started/Authentication.md

 The Whispir API uses [HTTP Basic Authentication ](https://en.wikipedia.org/wiki/Basic_access_authentication) in addition to your API key.
 HTTP Basic Auth requires an authentication header to be passed along with your API request.

-You can generate your authentication header here by filling in the form below.
+You can generate your authentication header here by filling in the form below:

- (auth header gen here) mmmmmm
+ (auth header gen here)

 > Note: The credentials entered on this page are not submitted or stored, but only processed as part of an algorithm to automatically generate your header.